dmescherina/v1-rf-variability-mice/README.md

-# Ecological Constraints on Visual Transformation Dimensionality and the Emergence of Cortical Maps
+# Variabilities in the shapes of the receptive fields of simple cells in mice

 Code and derived data for the paper:

-> Meshcherina, D., Auffarth, B., & Lindeberg, T. (2026). *Ecological Constraints on Visual Transformation Dimensionality and the Emergence of Cortical Maps*.
+> Meshcherina, D., Auffarth, B., & Lindeberg, T. (2026).
+Variabilities in the shapes of the receptive fields of simple cells in mice*.
 >[PLACEHOLDER] https://doi.org/XXXXXXXX

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.XXXXXXX.svg)](https://doi.org/10.5281/zenodo.XXXXXXX)